 Simple and delicious, tagliata is one of Italy’s most popular steak dishes.
 Unlike Bistecca alla Fiorentina, a thick slab T-bone steak served blood rare, tagliata is a boneless piece of grilled beef, served in slices.
 In fact, tagliata gets its name from the Italian verb tagliare, meaning “to cut.”To make beef tagliata, all you need a high-quality cut of beef and a few simple seasonings.
 We suggest a New York strip, bohemian, hanger, or flank steak.
 One of the most popular ways to serve it is alongside peppery arugula salad with thinly shaved Parmigiano Reggiano and a drizzle of extra virgin olive oil and balsamic vinegar.
-Ask our butchers at La Macelleria for their recommendations on the perfect cut of meat, then shop with us in-store, on Instacart, or from our catalogue.
+Ask our butchers at La Macelleria for their recommendations on the perfect cut of meat, then shop with us in-store, online at shoptoronto.eataly.ca, or on Instacart.

 Tagliata (Sliced Italian Steak)

 Recipe courtesy of Eataly

 12 oz Wagyu, New York strip, Bohemian, hanger, or flank steak, divided into two cuts